 Most of the city is designated as a Health Professional Shortage Area (HPSA) despite the presence of locally available health care services, including those provided at Marian Regional Medical Center, a full-service acute care hospital offering emergency care, maternity services, cardiac care, cancer care, orthopedics, neurological care, imaging and laboratory services, and other specialty treatments that serve Santa Maria and the surrounding region.
-The HPSA designation reflects a due to a lack of primary medical care for the Medicaid-eligible population and a lack of mental health care for the low-income migrant farmworker population, indicating a shortage of health providers in these fields.
-In Santa Maria, there are four census tracts (24.04, 24.03, 23.04, 23.05) where less than 20 percent% of older adult men and women (65+ years) are up to date on a core set of clinical preventive services.
-During engagement activities, community members shared the barriers they face in accessing health and mental health care services and expressed concerns about both community safety and their interactions with law enforcement.
+The HPSA designation reflects a lack of primary medical care for the Medicaid-eligible population and a lack of mental health care for the low-income migrant farmworker population, indicating a shortage of health providers in these fields.
+In Santa Maria, there are four census tracts (24.04, 24.03, 23.04, 23.05) where less than 20 percent of older adult men and women (65+ years) are up to date on a core set of clinical preventive services.
+During engagement activities, community members shared the barriers they face in accessing health and mental health care services.